 1.11 The Governance and Financial Viability Standard includes a specific expectation that providers should communicate with the regulator in an accurate and timely way.
-As outlined in the Governance and Financial Viability Standard Code of Practice (the Code), this includes the provision of information in regulatory returns, or otherwise requested by the regulator.
-We regard failure to provide information and the submission of late, incomplete, or inaccurate information as potentially indicative of a weak control environment and possibly as evidence of a failure to comply with this standard.
+As outlined in the Governance and Financial Viability Standard Code of Practice, this includes the provision of information in regulatory returns, or otherwise requested by the regulator.
+We regard failure to provide information and the submission of late, incomplete, or inaccurate information as potentially indicative of a weak control environment and possibly as evidence of a failure to comply with this Standard.

-- 1.12 The Governance and Financial Viability Standard sets out our specific expectation that providers must: - · certify their compliance with the standard in their annual accounts, and - communicate in a timely manner with the regulator on material issues that relate to non-compliance or potential non-compliance with the standards. - 1.13 As explained in the Code, we view transparency on the part of registered providers as being a fundamental pillar of the co-regulatory approach and any failure to comply may affect our assessment of a provider. - 1.14 Transparency is a key element of our approach to assessing value for money.
+- 1.12 The Governance and Financial Viability Standard sets out our specific expectation that providers must: - certify their compliance with the Standard in their annual accounts, and - communicate in a timely manner with the regulator on material issues that relate to non-compliance or potential non-compliance with the standards. - 1.13 As explained in the Governance and Financial Viability Standard Code of Practice, we view transparency on the part of registered providers as being a fundamental pillar of the co-regulatory approach and any failure to comply may affect our assessment of a provider. - 1.14 Transparency is a key element of our approach to assessing value for money.
 The Value for Money Standard requires providers to articulate and deliver a comprehensive and strategic approach to achieving value for money in meeting their organisation's objectives.
-As part of that process, providers are required to publish a robust annual self-assessment which sets out in a way that is transparent and accessible to stakeholders how they are achieving value for money in delivering their purpose and objectives. - 1.15 The Value for Money Standard sets a specific expectation that the assessment shall: - set out the absolute and comparative costs of delivering specific services - evidence the value for money gains that have been and will be made and how they have and will be realised over time - enable stakeholders to understand the return on assets measured against the organisation's objectives.
+As part of that process, providers are required to publish evidence which enables stakeholders to understand their performance.
+The evidence should explain how providers are achieving value for money in delivering their strategic objectives in a way that is transparent and accessible. - 1.15 The Value for Money Standard sets a specific expectation that the published evidence in a provider's statutory accounts should enable stakeholders to understand: - performance against its own value for money targets and any metrics set out by the regulator, and how that performance compares to peers - measurable plans to address any areas of underperformance, including clearly stating any areas where improvements would not be appropriate and the rationale for this. - 1.16 The regulator has defined and published the metrics that it expects providers to report against to meet the requirement of the Value for Money Standard.
+The details are set out at www.gov.uk/government/publications/value-for-money-metrics-technical-note.